TomPace101/nanopore_diffusion/notes.md

 (there is discussion below about what to do after this)

-_TODO_ change nomenclature from 'solver' to 'simulator' filenames, classnames, attribute and variable names, readme file,
+_TODO_ change nomenclature from 'solver' to 'simulator' filenames, classnames, attribute and variable names, readme file Similarly, we should probably change 'modelparameters' to 'simparameters' 'data/params/simulation'
+The parameters are for a simulation.
+The code that runs the simulation is a simulator.

 # Formula derivations
 - _TODO_ NP linearization notebook